* This is the Consumer Version. *

 People who have severe disease may need to take other drugs, use oxygen, or have pulmonary rehabilitation.

-In the United States, about 15 million people have chronic obstructive pulmonary disease (COPD).
+In the United States, about 12 million people have chronic obstructive pulmonary disease (COPD).
 It is the third most common cause of death, accounting for 135,000 deaths in 2010.
 From 1980 to 2000, the number of deaths due to COPD increased 64%, but since then, the number of deaths has been steady.
 More than 97% of all COPD-related deaths occur in people older than age 64.
 COPD affects women more often than men, but men and women die as a result of COPD at about equal rates.
-COPD is more often fatal in whites than in nonwhites and in people from lower income groups, probably because people in these groups are also more likely to smoke.

 Worldwide, the number of people with COPD is increasing.
 Factors contributing to COPD include an increase in smoking in many developing countries and, throughout the world, exposure to toxins in biomass fuels such as wood and grasses.
 Death rates may be increasing in developing countries.
 By 2030, COPD is projected to become the third leading cause of death worldwide.

 COPD leads to a persistent decrease in the rate of airflow from the lungs when the person breathes out (exhales), which is called chronic airflow obstruction.
-In most people, this airflow obstruction is partially reversible, either spontaneously or with treatment.
 COPD includes the diagnoses of chronic obstructive bronchitis and emphysema.
 Many people have both disorders.

 Chronic bronchitis is defined as cough that produces sputum repeatedly during two successive years.
 When chronic bronchitis involves airflow obstruction, it qualifies as chronic obstructive bronchitis.